Armania/armania/README.md

   </a>
   <img src="https://komarev.com/ghpvc/?username=armania&style=flat-square&color=blue" alt=""/>
 </div>

+## About me

+My name is [Armani Appolon](https://www.threalarmani.com/linktree), I live in sunny South Florida.
+See more below...

 - 🎓 Currently working as a **Solutions Engineer** at **Google**(contractor).
 - ‍💻 My portfolio is available at [**therealarmani.com**](https://therealarmani.com)